-- CONTRACTOR’S OBLIGATIONS.
-Contractor shall complete the Project in accordance, and at all times comply, with all laws, statutes, codes, rules, regulations, and ordinances applicable to the Project.
-If Contractor’s performance of the Project becomes illegal or impossible due to any law or government regulation enacted, or litigation involving the Project and the Owner, Contractor and/or Owner may declare this Agreement void and of no effect, and Owner will promptly pay Contractor any amounts due based on the Project as completed and materials ordered.
+5. CONTRACTOR’S OBLIGATIONS.
+Contractor shall complete the work in accordance, and at all times comply, with all laws, statutes, codes, rules, regulations, and ordinances applicable to the project.
+If Contractor’s performance of the work becomes illegal or impossible due to any law or government regulation enacted, or litigation involving the project and the Owner, Contractor and/or Owner may declare this Agreement void and of no effect, and Owner will promptly pay Contractor any amounts due based on the work as completed and materials ordered.

-- TIME FOR COMPLETION.
-The completion time stated in this Contract is merely an approximation and is based on uninterrupted access to the Project during Contractor’s normal working hours.
-The actual completion time is contingent upon access to the Project, labor strikes, material shortages, accidents, weather, acts of God, changes caused by a body of government, and the like.
-Contractor shall at all times adequately staff and allocate sufficient labor and materials to the Project to complete the scheduled work and the Project on schedule and by the stated completion date.
+6. TIME FOR COMPLETION.
+The completion time stated in this Agreement is merely an approximation and is based on uninterrupted access to the project during Contractor’s normal working hours.
+The actual completion time is contingent upon access to the project, labor strikes, material shortages, accidents, weather, acts of God, changes caused by a body of government, and the like.
+Contractor shall at all times adequately staff and allocate sufficient labor and materials to the project to complete the scheduled work on schedule and by the stated completion date.
 Change orders will affect the time necessary for completion.
 Contractor shall not be liable for any damages suffered by Owner as a result of any delay occasioned by these contingencies.
 Further, Contractor will not be held liable for failure, delays or damages caused by strikes, labor shortages or controversies, changes in work, fires, weather, inability to obtain or delays in obtaining materials from usual sources, or other conditions beyond the control of Contractor.

-- OWNER’S COVENANT.
+7. OWNER’S COVENANT.
 Owner, by executing this Agreement, indicates conclusively that all writings to this Agreement are definite in their terms and sufficient to express the intent of the parties with regard to the transaction, the type and amount of work to be done, and the type and quality of the materials to be used.
-Owner further covenants that Owner has title to the Project property and that all persons who are owners of the Project property are listed as “Owners” and have signed, or will sign, this Agreement.
+Owner further covenants that Owner has title to the project property and that all persons who are owners of the project property are listed as “Owners” and have signed, or will sign, this Agreement.
 Owner shall provide rights of entry for Contractor and/or their representatives and necessary permissions in order for Contractor and/or their representative to complete its services.

 The failure of Contractor to insist upon the strict performance of any provision of this Agreement or the failure of Contractor to exercise any right, option or remedy shall not be construed as a continuing waiver of any such provision, right, option or remedy or as a waiver of a subsequent breach.
 The consent or approval by Contractor of any act by Owner requiring Contractor’s consent or approval shall not be construed to waive or render unnecessary the requirement for Contractor’s consent or approval of any subsequent similar act by Owner.
 No provision of this Agreement shall be deemed to have been waived unless such waiver shall be in writing signed by the party to be charged.

-- DISPUTE RESOLUTION.
+13. DISPUTE RESOLUTION.
 All disputes arising under this Agreement or among the parties hereto must be submitted to arbitration to be administered by the American Arbitration Association in accordance with its Commercial Arbitration Rules (including the Emergency Interim Relief Procedures).
 Unless otherwise agreed by the parties with respect to disputes submitted to arbitration, the arbitration award will be final and binding on the parties, and judgment may be entered upon it in accordance with applicable law in any court having jurisdiction thereof.
 Nothing in this Agreement shall be deemed a waiver of Contractor’s right to record a Claim of Lien under Michigan’s Construction Lien Act.
 MCLA 570.1101 et seq.
 If a lien is recorded, the validity of the lien and the determination of the lien amount may be decided by arbitration as set forth above and a judgment of foreclosure based upon the lien may enter against the property in a court of appropriate jurisdiction.
-All costs and expenses of the arbitration, including actual professional fees, the costs of arbitration proceedings and any ancillary proceedings, and costs for injunctive relief, shall be allocated among the parties at the discretion of the arbitrator(s).
 The place of arbitration shall be in the State of Michigan at a place convenient to the parties unless the arbitrator(s) designate some other location.
 The parties irrevocably consent and submit to the personal jurisdiction of any state or federal court having jurisdiction in Kent County, Michigan, with respect to any action or other legal proceeding regarding any dispute that arises under this Agreement.

-- Contractor shall be responsible for obtaining any and all permits and inspections necessary to comply with local building codes and the cost of the permits and inspections is included in the contract price.
-If a special permit or variance is required for the Project, the contract price will be adjusted by change order to reflect Contractor’s additional costs in pursuing the special permit or variance.
-Contractor makes no representation regarding whether a special permit or variance will be granted for the Project.
+c.
+Contractor shall be responsible for obtaining any and all permits and inspections necessary to comply with local building codes and the cost of the permits and inspections is included in the contract price.
+If a special permit or variance is required for the project, the contract price will be adjusted by change order to reflect Contractor’s additional costs in pursuing the special permit or variance.
+Contractor makes no representation regarding whether a special permit or variance will be granted for the project.

-- Performance of the work required to complete the Project may require the materials and services of various subcontractors which are included in the contract price.
+d.
+Performance of the work required to complete the project may require the materials and services of various subcontractors which are included in the contract price.